Relativistic magnetohydrodynamics in the early Universe: Standard Electromagnetism: Maxwell equations

 \subsection{Displacement current and magnetic induction equation}

-The conductivity of the primordial plasma became very large after the period of inflation, during the radiation-dominated epoch of the early Universe \cite{Arnold:2000dr,Durrer:2013pga}.
+The conductivity of the primordial plasma became very large after the period of inflation, during the radiation-dominated epoch of the early Universe \cite{Arnold:2000dr,Durrer:2013pga} (see \Fig{conductivity}).
 In this limit, it is possible to neglect the displacement current $\partial_\tau \tEE$ and the charge density $\tilde \rho_e$ with respect to the conductivity, which is a common assumption made in MHD \cite{Brandenburg:1996fc,Biskamp2003,Brandenburg:2004jv,Durrer:2013pga,Shukurov_Subramanian_2021}.
 This can be understood introducing Ohm's law in Amp\`ere's law,

-Comparing the two terms in brackets, we find that the displacement current can be neglected when the time scale of the electric field oscillations becomes faster than the Faraday time $\tau_{\rm Far} = \tilde \eta/\gamma$ \cite{Brandenburg:2004jv}.
-Under this assumption, the current density can be directly obtained from the magnetic field,
+Comparing the two terms in brackets, we find that the displacement current can be neglected when the time scale of the electric field oscillations is much larger than the Faraday time $\tau_{\rm Far} = \tilde \eta/\gamma$ \cite{Brandenburg:2004jv}.
+Under this assumption, the current density can be directly obtained from the magnetic field using Amp\`ere's law,

 We note that this is valid in the large conductivity limit unless the frequency of the electric field oscillations becomes very large.
-In this limit, Amp\`ere's law \Eq{current} becomes a constraint and the remaining dynamical equation can be obtained introducing Ohm's law \Eq{E_Ohms} in Faraday's law \Eq{Faraday}
+In this limit, Amp\`ere's law [cf.~\Eq{current}] becomes a constraint equation and the remaining dynamical equation can be obtained introducing Ohm's law [cf.~\Eq{E_Ohms}] in Faraday's law [cf.~\Eq{Faraday}],

 This equation is commonly known as the induction equation in MHD and using $\tJJ = \nab \times \tBB$ gives an evolution equation for $\tBB$ that only depends on $\tBB$ and the peculiar velocity $\uu$,